CtrlK

 Specificity

-Lists multiple specific concrete actions ('track and optimize resource usage') across specific resource types ('CPU, memory, disk, and network I/O') and mentions specific use cases like 'identifying bottlenecks' and 'optimizing costs'.
+Lists multiple specific concrete actions and resources: 'Track and optimize resource usage' covering 'CPU, memory, disk, and network I/O' with specific use cases like 'identifying bottlenecks' and 'optimizing costs'.

 3 / 3